 - In Kung Fu Panda, Master Shifu faces Tai Lung when the latter makes his way to the Jade Palace.
 During their battle, Tai Lung angrily calls out Shifu for pushing him to train so hard his bones cracked, filling his head with dreams of becoming the Dragon Warrior, and turning his back on him when Oogway denied him the Dragon Scroll.
 Exhausted and beaten physically and emotionally, Shifu acknowledges the part he played in Tai Lung's descent and apologizes for failing him.
 Unfortunately, Tai Lung just wants the Scroll.

 - In Kung Fu Panda 2, Po pities Shen and tries to help him.
-This is pretty damn impressive considering that it happens after Po learned that Shen slaughtered damn near his entire race, including his mother.
+This is pretty impressive considering that it happens after Po learned that Shen slaughtered almost his entire race, including his mother.

-- It's brief but in Rise of the Guardians, the Guardians all wore an expression of pity when Jamie runs right through Pitch, indicating that the Boogie Man is no longer feared or believed in.
+- It's brief; but in Rise of the Guardians, the Guardians all wore an expression of pity when Jamie runs right through Pitch, indicating that the Boogey Man is no longer feared.
+Jamie prefaces this by straight-up telling Pitch that "I do believe in you.
+I'm just not afraid of you."

 - Taken literally in South Park: Bigger, Longer & Uncut, Kenny McCormick comforts Satan after he has an argument with his boyfriend, Saddam Hussein.